Bahria University: Sports

 The university helps its students to participate in national and university level sports.
 The Bahria University Islamabad Campus has a large gymnasium to facilitate sporting events such as basketball matches.
 There is also a separate fitness gym for males and females to train at their own times.
-These gyms include treadmills, weight lifting machines, etc... to facilitate the students.
+These gyms include treadmills, weight lifting machines, and many curricular activities to facilitate the students.

 Societies

 Bahria University has student-driven societies, clubs and associations that work under the tutelage of the student affairs office.
 Societies and clubs at BU include: